BioInCode7/Plastic-Degradation-Gene-Screen/results/interpretation.md

 - a reproducible framework for comparative screening across metagenomes

 This approach enables rational prioritization of environments and candidate genes without overinterpreting sequence similarity as functional proof.

+## 8. Environmental contrast: enriched vs non-enriched systems

+To evaluate whether plastic exposure shapes the genetic potential for plastic biodegradation, the workflow was applied to two contrasting metagenomic datasets:

+- a plastic-enriched cow dung microbial consortium (SRR28167100)
+- a natural wetland sediment metagenome without known plastic enrichment (SRR24575585)

+Despite their different environmental contexts, both metagenomes contained a comparable number of PAZy-supported hits, indicating that biochemically validated plastic-active enzymes are broadly distributed across microbial ecosystems.

+In contrast, high-confidence PlasticDB hits were strongly enriched in the plastic-exposed system, suggesting that plastic enrichment promotes the expansion of genes associated with polymer degradation even under relatively strict similarity thresholds.

+The largest divergence between environments was observed in the PlasticDB grey-zone category.
+This indicates that ecological adaptation to plastics is primarily reflected in the expansion of putative or uncharacterized enzymatic functions rather than in the proliferation of already known plastic-degrading enzymes.

+Together, these observations support a model in which plastic exposure amplifies latent functional diversity rather than introducing entirely novel enzymatic capabilities.